With more than 600 million people worldwide affected by it, acne is the eighth most common global disease.

 Acne is primarily caused by excess sebum (skin oils), mixing with the hairs or dirt on skin to clog up the pores.
 Bacteria trapped inside those pores multiply, leading to swelling and inflammation — which gives the red, irritated appearance of acne.

-Excess sebum production is caused by a number of different factors, but essentially increased levels of the hormone testosterone stimulates the pores to increase activity.
+Excess sebum production is caused by a number of different factors, but essentially increased levels of the hormone testosterone stimulate the pores to increase activity.

 But a lot of it still comes down to good old hormones.